Code example guidelines

-Therefore, you need to make sure that the code example is usable and follows generally accepted best practices, and does not do anything that will cause an application to be insecure, grossly inefficient, bloated, or inaccessible.
+Therefore, you should make sure that the code example is usable and follows generally accepted best practices, and does not do anything that will cause an application to be insecure, grossly inefficient, bloated, or inaccessible.
 If the code example is not runnable or production-worthy, be sure to include a warning in a code comment and in the explanatory text — if it is a snippet and not a full example, make this clear.
 This also means that you should provide all of the information necessary to run the example including any dependencies and setup.

 Code samples should be as self-contained and easy to understand as possible.
 The aim is not necessarily to produce efficient, clever code that impresses experts and has great functionality, but rather to produce reduced working examples that can be understood as quickly as possible.

-Further general best practices are as follows:
+Further general best practices are:

 - The sample should be short and ideally only show the feature you are immediately interested in.

 - Only include code that is essential for the example.
-A large amount of non-relevant code can easily distract or confuse the audience.
+A large amount of non-relevant code can easily distract or confuse the reader.
 If you want to provide a full, more lengthy, example put it in one of our GitHub repos (or a JSBin, Codepen, or similar) and then provide the link to the full version above or below the sample.

 - Don't include unnecessary server-side code, libraries, frameworks, preprocessors, and other such dependencies — they make the code less portable, and harder to run and understand.
 Use vanilla code where possible.

 - Don't assume knowledge of any libraries, frameworks, preprocessors, or other non-native features.
-For example, use class names that make sense within the example rather than classnames that make sense to BEM or Bootstrap users.
+For example, use class names that make sense within the example rather than class names that make sense to BEM or Bootstrap users.

 document.write()); do it correctly.